Kingdom of Larantuka: History

+Precolonial

-Monarchs of the Larantuka Kingdom claim descent from a union between a man from the Kingdom of Manuaman Lakaan Fialaran or Wehale Waiwuku in South Timor and a mythical woman from a nearby extinct volcano of Ile Mandiri.
+Monarchs of the Larantuka kingdom claim descent from a union between a man from the kingdom of Manuaman Lakaan Fialaran (Belu) in the North Timor or Wehale–Wewiku (Malaka) in South Timor and a mythical woman from a nearby extinct volcano of Ile Mandiri.
 Traditional belief systems and rituals of the Lamaholot people who were their subjects place the rajas in a central role, especially for those who adhered to traditional beliefs.

 In the Javanese Negarakertagama, the locations Galiyao and Solot were mentioned to be "east of Bali" and are believed to correspond to the approximate region, indicating some form of contact from tributary relations or trading between the region and the Majapahit Empire, due to its location in the trade routes carrying sandalwood from nearby Timor.
 Influences from the powerful Ternate Sultanate were also believed to be present.

+Portuguese vassal

 Western presence in the region started with the Portuguese, who captured Malacca in 1511.
 As they began trading for the sandalwood at Timor, their presence in the region increased.
 Solor was described by Tomé Pires in his Suma Oriental, although some scholars believe he was referring to nearby larger Flores, mentioning the abundance of exported sulphur and foodstuffs.
-By 1515, there was trade between both Flores and Solor with the foreigners, and by 1520 a small Portuguese settlement had been constructed in Lifau, at Solor.
+By 1515, there was trade between both Flores and Solor with the foreigners, and by 1520 a small Portuguese settlement had been constructed in Lifau, at Timor.
 The Portuguese traders were in conflict with the Dominicans in Solor, because they were more interested in trade than in Christianization.
 The trade in sandalwood also attracted Chinese and Dutch along with nearer Makassarese, creating competition.
-This competition forced the Portuguese traders to leave Solor and settle in Larantuka, briefly before 1600.
+This competition forced the Portuguese traders to leave Solor and settled in Larantuka, briefly before 1600.
 The Makassarese attacked and captured Larantuka in 1541 to extend their control over the sandalwood trade and in 1613, the Dutch destroyed the Portuguese base at Solor before establishing themselves at modern Kupang.
 With the occupation of Solor and the Dominicans moved to Larantuka.

 Two waves of immigration brought additional population.
 As the Dutch conquered Malacca in 1641, many Portuguese moved to Larantuka.
 Two villages, Wureh and Konga, accommodated the new arrivals.
-As the Dutch attacked Makassar in 1660, most of the Portuguese from there also came to Larantuka.
+As the Dutch attacked Makassarese in 1660, most of the Portuguese from there also came to Larantuka.